2008 Sichuan earthquake: Rescue efforts

 Persistent rain, as well as rock slides and a layer of mud coating on the main roads, such as the one above, hindered rescue officials' efforts to enter the target region.

 General Secretary of the Chinese Communist Party Hu Jintao announced that the disaster response would be rapid.
 Just 90 minutes after the earthquake, Premier Wen Jiabao, who has an academic background in geomechanics, flew to the earthquake area to oversee the rescue work.
 Soon afterward, the Ministry of Health stated that it had sent ten emergency medical teams to Wenchuan County.
 On the same day, the Chengdu Military Region Command dispatched 50,000 troops and armed police to help with disaster relief work in Wenchuan County.
-However, due to the rough terrain and close proximity of the quake's epicenter, the soldiers found it very difficult to get help to the rural regions of the province.
+However, due to the rough terrain and proximity of the quake's epicenter, the soldiers found it difficult to get help to the rural regions of the province.
 Premier Wen ordered the People's Liberation Army by saying, "It is the people who have raised you.
 It's up to you to see what to do!
 Even if it means walking on foot, you must nonetheless walk in there anyways.
 (Chinese: 是人民养育了你们, 你们自己看着办! 你们就是靠双腿走, 也要给我走进去)" However, PLA senior commander Guo Boxiong only listened to former CCP General Secretary Jiang Zemin's order, neither Wen Jiabao's or Hu Jintao's.
 The first 72 critical rescue hours were wasted.
 The New York Times reported "the troops were unprepared to save lives in the first 72 hours, when thousands were buried under toppled masonry and every minute mattered."

 The National Disaster Relief Commission initiated a "Level II emergency contingency plan", which covers the most serious class of natural disasters.
 The plan rose to Level I at 22:15 CST, May 12.

 An earthquake emergency relief team of 184 people (consisting of 12 people from the State Seismological Bureau, 150 from the Beijing Military Area Command, and 22 from the Armed Police General Hospital) left Beijing from Nanyuan Airport late May 12 in two military transport planes to travel to Wenchuan County.